SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.txt

 Removed: Empty instructions variable, if needed, it will be added in future versions.

+Fixed: Compatibility with "High-Performance Order Storage" introduced in WooCommerce 8.2

 Version 1.4.1 PATCH (01/26/2024):

 Removed: Plugin dependency from plugin directory names.